First Core i3 on HEDT

 Compared to our test system

-Although the acclaimed launch date will be somewhen in August news leaks related to Coffee Lake are making it through almost every day now.
-This time Wccftech jumped the gun and they found another leak in the Geekbench database.
-In order to do some comparison, we have run quick test with our Core i7-5820K at stock clocks.
+It looks like the rumors are starting to become more interesting when it comes to Coffee Lake, since meanwhile some more performance figures are making it through.
+This time a fresh result has appeared in the Geekbench database.
+In order to do some comparison, we have run a quick test with our Core i7-5820K at stock clocks and overclocked.